cfw-guide/ios.cfw.guide/docs/en_US/guides/sideloading-apps.md

 1. Add the Havoc Repo to your preferred package manager ([havoc.app](https://havoc.app/))
 1. Install Reprovison Reborn
 1. Open Reprovision Reborn and follow all onscreen prompts
-    - You will be asked to enter your AppleID.
+    - You will be asked to enter your Apple ID.
 This is only sent to Apple and no one else.

 ### Resigning using AltDaemon